PorktoberRevolution/ReStocked/README.md

 restock-`<descriptor>`-`<sizecategory>`-`<id>`-`<suffix>`

-Suffix is like -n for nomral map, -e for emissive, etc
+Suffix is like -n for normal map, -e for emissive, etc

 ## Examples:
 #### Largest 3.75m Tank